Friday, August 22, 4:30 a.m. Update:

-To better manage increased recreational river use, improve the experience for all users, and to better facilitate sustainable use of our river resource, BPRD initiated the 2021 Deschutes River Access and Habitat Restoration Plan.
-The plan identified 28 projects to be completed over approximately 10 years to improve and consolidate existing access points with habitat restoration.
-Three initial projects were identified for McKay Park, Miller’s Landing Park, and Columbia Park (project numbers 20, 21, and 22 in the plan).
+To better manage the increasing recreational river use, improve the experience for all users, and to promote sustainable use of our river resource, BPRD initiated the 2021 Deschutes River Access and Habitat Restoration Plan.
+The plan identified 28 projects to be completed over approximately 10 years to improve and consolidate existing access points along with habitat restoration.
+Three initial projects were identified at McKay Park, Miller’s Landing Park, and Columbia Park (project numbers 20, 21, and 22 in the plan).

-The three parks — McKay, Miller’s Landing, and Columbia — host some of the few calm water sections in downtown Bend, making them ideal locations for various activities.
-By enhancing access at these sites, we hope to meet community needs for a combination of activities like launching watercraft, wading, swimming, and riverside leisure.
-These needs were identified as a “high priority” in the 2018 Comprehensive Plan.
+The three parks host some of the few calm water sections in downtown Bend, making them ideal locations for various recreation activities.
+By enhancing access at these sites, the district hopes to meet community needs for many activities like launching watercraft, wading, swimming, and riverside leisure.

 Funding Partners: